Floorp-Projects/Floorp/docs/setup/linux_build.rst

 error message and some details about your operating system.

-If you have already checked out the source code via Mercurial or Git you can also use `mach <https://developer.mozilla.org/en-US/docs/Developer_Guide/mach>`_ with the bootstrap command:
+If you have already checked out the source code via Mercurial or Git you can also use :ref:`mach` with the bootstrap command:

 .. code-block:: shell